ashokponkumar/cloud-monitoring/config_alerts_ov.md

 The following figure shows the different notification types that you can configure in the {{site.data.keyword.monitoringshort}} service to alert you:

 ![High level component overview of the notification types that are available in the {{site.data.keyword.monitoringlong}} service](images/alerts_ov_f1.gif)

+* To learn how to create an alert that sends an email, see [Configuring an alert that sends an email](/docs/services/cloud-monitoring/alerts/configure_email_alert.html#configure_email_alert).
+* To learn how to create an alert that sends a PagerDuty notification, see [Configuring an alert that sends a PagerDuty notification](/docs/services/cloud-monitoring/alerts/configure_pagerduty_alert.html#configure_pagerduty_alert).
+* To learn how to create an alert that sends a webhook notification, see [Configuring an alert that sends a PagerDuty notification](/docs/services/cloud-monitoring/alerts/configure_webhook_alert.html#configure_webhook_alert).

 ## Alert states
 {: #status}